g7eternal/jackbox-forsen-pack-6/README.md

 If you want to contribute to development, please read the following.

 - If you have a generic suggestion related to Trivia Murder Party 2 game, please submit your ideas through [this form](https://docs.google.com/forms/d/e/1FAIpQLSf5cuUIGg3B3Zy3oScc2xhHXUreeJTzrasTCXgLtLXc8DPWNw/viewform)
 - If you are a tech savvy person and actually know what you're doing, feel free to fork the repo and do your magic!
-Pull requestes will never go unnoticed.
+Pull requests will never go unnoticed.
 - If you have any other idea in mind, just contact me directly:
     - dm me on discord (g7eternal#8037), [twitch](https://twitch.tv/g7eternal) or [twitter](https://twitter.com/g7_eternal)